 - feeling more tired than usual for some time

 Please remember that these symptoms do not necessarily mean that you have bowel cancer.
 But if you have any of these symptoms for 3 weeks or more, please speak with your GP.
 It is important to do this even if you have recently had bowel cancer screening or a colonoscopy.

 Bowel cancer screening is not a test for symptoms.

 A diagnosis of bowel cancer is unlikely.
 But if it does happen, we will refer you to a team of specialists who will look after you.

 If the cancer is in a polyp removed during a colonoscopy, regular check-ups may be all you need.

 The main treatment for bowel cancer is surgery.
 In some cases, the specialists may offer you chemotherapy or radiotherapy.

 Not all bowel cancers found at screening are curable.
-But finding bowel cancer at its earliest stage means the chance of survival is over 90% (Cancer Research UK, 2012.
-Cancerstats).
+But for people who have bowel cancer found at its earliest stage, over 90% are still alive 5 years later. [footnote 3]

 For more information about bowel cancer screening call our free helpline on 0800 707 60 60.